KittyMac/SOPedia/Sources/SOPedia/Pamphlet/private/SOPedia/en.json/diplomacy_uggathaaa_request_3_2.md

-We will give this our full consideration.
+We will give this our full attention.